 When Michael approached his father about making a Cabernet Sauvignon / Merlot blend his father did not give his approval.
 But at that time Michael was already running the winery so he went ahead and made a proprietary dual varietal blend he cleverly called Mernet.
 This wine is always a 50/50% blend of both varieties.

-The 2018 Mernet is deep ruby in color; its aromas are dark and savory including scents of tobacco, petrichor (a smell resulting from rain on dry earth) and rose petals.
+The 2018 Keenan Mernet, Napa Valley Spring Mountain District is deep ruby in color; its aromas are dark and savory including scents of tobacco, petrichor (a smell resulting from rain on dry earth), a bit moody including notes of leather and forest floor and and rose petals.
+Deeper in the bouquet and as it has time to breath is a note of mocha.
 An herbal freshness runs the length of the palate featuring bright and lively acidity and a lingering red fruited tartness.
 This acidity causes one’s salivary glands to work overtime on the finish.
 This wine reveals flavors of red plum, red cherry, currants, dried herbs, pepper spices and a lingering dusty character.
-One can feel the presence of the tannins, still somewhat tightly wound 5 years post vintage date at the time of our tasting.
+Savory.
+One can feel the presence of the tannins, still somewhat tightly wound 5 years post vintage date at the time of our first tasting.
 This wine has plenty of life ahead of it with the proper cellaring.
+We tried this wine again 6 years post vintage, and within a year the tannins had become more rounded and resolved.

 —